Apply to PERFORM

 4. What does an adjudicator do?

 Adjudicators watch and score each act; they are given the applicant's stage name, short bio, act title/description/notes, and a corresponding video link.
-Adjudicators will NEVER receive any applicant's legal name, email, links, location/nationality, or identity declaration; they are NOT notified if an applicant is a Fresh Face Feature candidate, if an applicant has performed at VIBF in previous years, or if they are a VIBFA Member.
+Adjudicators will NEVER receive any applicant's name, email, links, location/nationality, or identity declaration; they are NOT notified if an applicant is a Fresh Face Feature candidate, if an applicant has performed at VIBF in previous years, or if they are a VIBFA Member.
 Adjudicators work independently, and do not see one another's score sheets.

 5. How are applications scored?